apaleo/announcements/README.md

 This repo is for apaleo API announcements only.

-To file a bug or start a discussion, please go to https://github.com/apaleo/api and create a new issue.

 ---

 Subscribe to this repo to be notified about changes in the apaleo API.